-WILDLIFE WONDERS - AN INNOVATIVE ECOTOURISM EXPEREINCE
+WILDLIFE WONDERS - CREATING CONNECTION

-Conceived and founded by the Conservation Ecology Centre, Wildlife Wonders aims to provide sustainable and reliable funding for nature conservation programs across the Otways region through an exceptional tourism experience.
+Conceived and founded by the Conservation Ecology Centre, Wildlife Wonders aims to provide sustainable and reliable funding for nature conservation programs across the Otways region through delivering exceptional, curated experiences in nature.

-The visitor experience is set around the opportunity to move through a spectacular nature sanctuary accompanied by a qualified Nature Guide, who will share the secrets of the bush and the plants and animals that call it home.
+The visitor experience is set around the opportunity to explore a spectacular nature sanctuary accompanied by a qualified Nature Guide, who will share the secrets of the bush and the plants and animals that call it home.
 Wildlife Wonders' signature experience, the 75-minute 'Walk with Wildlife' guided tour, departs regularly throughout the day.
+This year we successfully applied for a planning permit variation to include Dawn and Dusk Discovery Tours to our offering.

-Wildlife Wonders is Advanced Ecotourism Certified by Ecotourism Australia and epitomises the very best of ecotourism principles - it is a wildlife conservation reserve, expertly created to showcase the ecosystems and wildlife of the Great Ocean Road's Otways region and raise visitors' understanding of nature and conservation.

-Our innovative approach and the remarkable visitor experience has been celebrated both locally and internationally.
-Wildlife Wonders was awarded a silver medal at the 2021 Victorian Tourism Awards after only four months of operation, and National Geographic rated Wildlife Wonders as one of the five best places in the world to experience nature in 2022.
+Wildlife Wonders is Advanced Ecotourism Certified by Ecotourism Australia and epitomises the very best of ecotourism principles - it is a wildlife conservation reserve, expertly created to showcase the ecosystems and wildlife of the Great Ocean Road's Otways region and increase visitor engagement with and understanding of nature and conservation.
+This has been celebrated both locally and internationally.
+National Geographic recently rated Wildlife Wonders as one of the five best places in the world to experience nature.